urfdvw/XiaoExp/README.md

     - 3 * AAA battery case
     - power switch
     - diode prevent charging
-- Reset Pad
-    - GND pad on the back

 Solder the compoments accoding to the need.